dpretet/friscv/doc/architecture.md

 - the cache units, one for instuction bus, one for data bus
 - the CSR unit, providing the registers to connect the features and extensions
 - the ISA registers, shared between control and processing units
+- the MPU (memory protection unit) composed by PMP and PMA for less-privilege mode memory access

 `Platform`